Muttonbird

 Walking through the double doors and up the stairs of Muttonbird takes you to a friendly and funky space (decked out with thoughtful quirks, including retro cutlery tins, fly fishing rods and old-school snow skis).
 This could be any top restaurant in the world - if not for the snow-capped mountains seen through the windows.

 The energy is lively, welcoming and unpretentious.
-Tunes pump from the sound system featuring hits from the 60s and 70s, reminiscent of the good old days.
-Perhaps evoking a bit of nostalgia for one’s record collection.
-Take a seat under hanging lights at the marble bar and enjoy a bit of banter with the attentive staff or make yourself comfy outside before tucking into a Muttonbird Mix – a tastebud surprise of menu favourites.
+Tunes pumping from the sound system feature hits from the 60s and 70s, reminiscent of the good old days and perhaps evoking a bit of nostalgia for one’s record collection.
+Take a seat under hanging lights at the marble bar and enjoy a bit of banter with the attentive staff or make yourself comfy outside before tucking into the Muttonbird Mix – a tastebud surprise of menu favourites.

 So whether you’re a local or in town to get your Central Otago fix, make sure Muttonbird is on your list.

-Words by Sophie Morris & Photography by Nancy Zhou
+Words by Sophie Morris & Photography by Anna Briggs

 Information not correct?
 Report an error